eiskarlsson/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/03-Validation.md

 [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview) will host the endpoint used to serve the Contoso Chat application on the Contoso Outdoors website.
 The Azure provisioning should have deployed a default Azure Container App to this endpoint.

 1. Return to the Azure Portal tab
-1. Visit the `rg-AITOUR` Resource group page
+1. Visit the `rg-LIMBODATINGCHAT` Resource group page
 1. Click the `Container App` resource to display the Overview page
 1. Look for `Application Url` (at top right), and click it to launch in new tab
 1. You should see: A `Hello World` message on the screen (confirming app was deployed)